twentyOne2x/attnmarkets/docs/squads-safe-remediation.md

 - No other Cloud Run errors surfaced in the past six hours besides the recurring migration warning (“migration 6 was previously applied but has been modified”), so remediation should focus on flipping this request into `mode=http` and ensuring the portfolio ingest runs successfully.
 - **Upstream discovery:** Squads' production API for relayer/safe operations is served from `https://orca-app-eq7y4.ondigitalocean.app`.
 The REST surface hangs off the `/multisig/*` namespace (for example `GET /multisig/safe` and `GET /relayer/get_relayer/<address>`).
 We can now point `ATTN_API_SQUADS_BASE_URL` at this host and override the creation endpoint via the new `ATTN_API_SQUADS_CREATE_PATH` environment variable once the exact route is confirmed with Squads.

+## Follow-up Log Investigation (2025-11-06)
+- **500s during new safe creation:** POST `/v1/squads/safes` continues to fail.
+Cloud Run trace `2acf1cf2debceabfdef6b64f05656347` at `2025-11-06T01:21:51Z` shows the handler panicking because Postgres reports `constraint "squads_safe_requests_uniqueness_idx" for table "squads_safe_requests" does not exist`.
+That index is created in migration `006_squads_safe_requests.sql`; it looks to have been dropped or never applied in the production database, so every insert that relies on `ON CONFLICT ON CONSTRAINT squads_safe_requests_uniqueness_idx` now bubbles a 500 to the user. **Action:** re-run migration 006 (or manually recreate the index) on the prod Postgres instance before retrying.
+- **Resubmit still hitting Squads 404:** The manual resubmit we fired at `2025-11-05T22:23:07Z` (`trace 4842d0d28a3446b884d110d5d42a0cdf`) was forwarded to `https://orca-app-eq7y4.ondigitalocean.app` and the upstream returned an HTML `404 Not Found`.
+The API translated this into a `502` for the caller.
+This confirms the new `/multisig/...` path wiring still needs the exact endpoint from Squads before we can flip the stuck request to `mode=http`.

 ### Detailed Walkthrough
 Streaming `vercel logs prod.attn.markets --json` while hitting the sponsor API shows every bridge request running a `/api/bridge/readyz` health probe first, then the wallet lookup `GET /api/bridge/v1/portfolio/ehNPTG1BUYU8jxn5TxhSmjrVt826ipHZChMkfkYNc8D`.
 The edge middleware logs the call as `status=200`, but the paired serverless log records the upstream call to Cloud Run failing with `404` and payload `{"error":"not_found","id":"…","resource":"portfolio"}` (timestamp ≈ `2025-11-05T03:15Z`).
 So the 404 the browser reports is coming straight from the attn API; the bridge layer is not masking anything.